I looked at two project framework generators: quickproject and

 Author: Eitarow Fukamachi, of clack and caveman (web application framework) fame.

 A few things to note here.
 First, the system actually creates a .gitignore file which immediately fills itself with various fasl extensions to ignore.
-Second, the readme is markdown, rather than text.
+Second, it creates two readme files: one is markdown, the other is orgmode rather than text.
 Third, cl-project creates source and test directories and automatically creates a test package as well as your intended package.
 Fourth, cl-project accepts a description keyword, which quickproject does not.

 Unlike quickproject, cl-project doesn't create the link in ~/quickload/local-projects on new generated projects .
 If you create your projects under ~/quickload/local-projects, quicklisp will be able to quickload it, but if you put it somewhere else, you should create a link to your project.